Recipe – Caldo Verde

 Caldo Verde(Portuguese Green Soup) Most Portuguese meals, especially dinner, start with soup; many are thick and hearty, using whatever produce is on hand.
 Caldo verde, meaning literally green broth, is one of the most popular.
 It’s traditionally made with a local dark green cabbage called galega, closely related to kale which is a good substitute. […]

-Rice pudding is one of the most typical Portuguese desserts – and a great way to use some of the short-grained rice you have on hand for that other typical Portuguese dish, tomato rice!
-It always makes an appearance at celebrations, from birthdays to weddings and is usually decorated with a relevant motif sprinkled on […]
+Portuguese Rice Pudding Rice pudding is one of the most typical Portuguese desserts.
+It always makes an appearance at celebrations, from birthdays to weddings, and is usually decorated with a relevant motif sprinkled on top in cinnamon; initials or numbers are popular for birthdays, while hearts, flowers and simple lattices are also common – so […]

 Bacon from Heaven There seem to be as many recipes for this cake as there are cooks; my simple version is inspired by the one Edite Vieira gives in her wonderful book The Taste of Portugal.
 She says that it originated in the Middle Ages in a convent (as so many Portuguese desserts did) and […]

-Chouriço à bombeiro (fireman’s chorizo) has been on the menu at Bibo Wine Bar in Double Bay since it opened and always draws stares from around the room.
-I love the aroma and flavour of La Boqueria’s smoked chorizo for this dish.
-Traditional Portuguese chouriço tends to be drier than the more widely-available Spanish chorizo, […]
+Flaming Chorizo Chouriço à bombeiro (fireman’s chorizo) has been on the menu at Bibo Wine Bar in Double Bay since it opened and always draws stares from around the room.
+I love the aroma and flavour of La Boqueria’s smoked chorizo for flaming chorizo.
+Traditional Portuguese chouriço tends to be drier than the more widely-available […]

 Sardine Pâté (Paté de Sardinha)